KernelCafe/welcome/README.md

 We are currently working on automated provisioning software for users (custom, GitHub-based) and operating systems ([http://tinkerbell.org](tinkerbell)).

+## Donations

+We are not yet accepting donations, but plan to accept donations via GitHub Sponsors, Paypal, and hardware in March.

+For hardware donations we are only considering recent hardware (>2015) with <15W idle consumption.
+We are very much interested in adding support for riscv, mips, ppc64le, and other exotic architectures.

 ## Infrastructure, Wave 1 (~Feb 1):

 | Hostname                      | Kernel          | Distro     | Processor         | Memory | Date added |